Union Pacific Corporate History

 Union Pacific Railroad (UP) operated all UP lines in Nebraska, Kansas, Colorado, and Wyoming, and into Ogden in northern Utah.
 UP was incorporated in July 1897 as a reorganization of Union Pacific Railway, which was in receivership since 1893.
 Union Pacific Railway (UPRy) had been incorporated in January 1880 as a consolidation of the original Union Pacific Rail Road (UPRR) (chartered-in-1862), the Kansas Pacific Railway, and the Denver Pacific Railway & Telegraph Co.
 Union Pacific connected with Central Pacific in May 1869 at Promontory, Utah.
 UP lines in Kansas and Colorado were purchased from predecessor companies.

-(click here for more information about Union Pacific Railroad, 1864-1880)
+(Read more about Union Pacific Railroad, 1864-1880)

-(click here for more information about Kansas Pacific Railway, 1855-1880)
+(Read more about Kansas Pacific Railway, 1855-1880)

-(click here for more information about Denver Pacific Railway, 1867-1880)
+(Read more about Denver Pacific Railway, 1867-1880)

 Oregon Short Line Railroad (OSL) operated all UP lines in Idaho, Montana, and northern Utah.
 OSL was incorporated in February 1897 as a reorganization of Oregon Short Line & Utah Northern Railway, in receivership since October 1893.
 Oregon Short Line & Utah Northern Railway had been incorporated on August 19, 1889 as a consolidation of the original 1881 Oregon Short Line Railway and six other railroads operating in Utah and Idaho.
 The original OSL Railway began construction in May 1881 at a connection with UP at Granger, Wyoming and was completed across southern Idaho to Huntington, Oregon by November 1884, where it connected with Oregon Railway & Navigation's line to Portland.
 All OSL lines in Utah were purchased from predecessor companies.
-OSL (and later OSL&UN) operated the Oregon Railway & Navigation Company under lease between January 1887 until from October 1893.
+OSL (and later OSL&UN) operated the Oregon Railway & Navigation Company under lease from January 1887 until October 1893.

-(click here for more information about OSL Ry, 1881-1889, Wyoming and Idaho only)
+(Read more about OSL Ry, 1881-1889, Wyoming and Idaho only)

-(click here for more information about OSL&UN Ry, 1889-1897)
+(Read more about OSL&UN Ry, 1889-1897)

-(click here for more information about OSL RR, 1897-1936, leased to UP in 1936)
+(Read more about OSL RR, 1897-1936, leased to UP in 1936)

-Oregon-Washington Railroad & Navigation
+Oregon-Washington Railroad & Navigation Company

 Oregon-Washington Railroad & Navigation Co.
 (O-WRR&N) operated all UP lines in Oregon and Washington.
 Many UP employees used a simplified OWR&N designation, or an even simpler "OW" or "Oregon".
 Within the New York Offices, the OWRR&N was simply known as the "Navigation".